 Unlike persons objects, departments can be sent to HelloID as an array of objects, rather than individually.
 This is due to the fact that there are fewer departments than persons within an organization, and fewer calculations are run on departments on the back end of HelloID.

 With your PowerShell scripts in place, you can configure the field mappings in the Person and Contract tabs.
 Using the examples above, you can set the following field mappings:

 - ExternalId: SequenceNumber

 - StartDate: StartDate

 Once the scripts and field mappings are in place, you can import the source data into HelloID.
-To do so, refer to the "Manual Import" section of this article.
+To do so, refer to the "Perform a manual import" section of this article.

 Cloud PowerShell Configuration